zeromq/libzmq/builds/android/README.md

 ### Android build cleanup

-You can build your own Android libraries, and place them under
-${ANDROID_BUILD_DIR}/prefix/<arch>/lib, but then, you'll need to indicate the build scripts to not clean this folder, with the help of ANDROID_BUILD_CLEAN

-    ANDROID_BUILD_CLEAN=no
+Build and Dependency storage folders are automatically cleaned, by ci_build.sh.
+This can be avoided with the help of

+    ANDROID_BUILD_DIR="no"

+If you turn this to "no", make sure to clean what has to be, before calling `build.sh` or `ci_build.sh`.

+### Prebuilt Android libraries

+Android prebuilt libraries have to be stored under

+    ANDROID_BUILD_DIR/prefix/<arch>/lib

+Do not forget to disable [Android cleanup](#android-build-cleanup).

 ### Dependencies

-By default, dependencies are stored under /tmp/tmp-deps, but you can specify another folder with the help of ANDROID_DEPENDENCIES:
+By default, `build.sh` download dependencies under `/tmp/tmp-deps`.

+You can specify another folder with the help of ANDROID_DEPENDENCIES_DIR:

    ANDROID_DEPENDENCIES_DIR=${HOME}/my_dependencies

-If you place your own dependency source trees there, you'll need to specify ANDROID_BUILD_CLEAN=no too.
+If you place your own dependency source trees there, do not forget to disable [Android cleanup](#android-build-cleanup).

 ### Cryptographic configuration